 Stability Is Easy.
 Transition Stability Is Hard.

-Because stability, taken at just face value, is often just the natural flow of a system that has not yet been disturbed; it is not proof of competence in any domain, but of mere existence.
+One of the most important things Andreas’s question forces us to question openly is whether any political–economic system can appear stable in equilibrium.
+Why?
+Because stability, taken at just face value, is often just the natural flow of a system that has not yet been disturbed; it is not proof of competence in any domain, but of mere existence!

 You can think of it the same way you’d think about dating someone!

-Political economies work in exactly the same way.
-They can look functional and predictable during calm conditions, but that tells you nothing about how they will behave when they are forced into transition.
+Political economies work in exactly the same way, in that they can look functional and predictable during calm conditions, but this tells us next to nothing about how they will behave when they are forced into transition.
+Hence, the difference between stability and adaptive capacity is the same difference between something that is easy and something that is resilient, in countries and in relationships alike.

-Seen through that lens, the real test of a political economy is not whether it holds still, but whether it can change course without breaking.
+In complexity theory, this distinction between untested and resilient is foundational.
+A system can be robust (stable under normal conditions) yet also utterly brittle (unable to adjust when conditions change).
+It can also appear to be orderly, while also being incapable of self-correction.
+Seen through this lens, the real test of a political economy is not whether it holds still, which tells us very little, but whether it can change course without breaking.
 And just like relationships, transitions expose the underlying architecture of that system: the dynamics of power, information, and coordination.

 And this is precisely where China, Europe, and the United States diverge.

 Stability is not the meaningful metric we should care about.
-Transition stability is.
+Transition stability is!

 T is for Transition